liaof/13-ORE/README2.txt

 *async/await*   an ES^ feature can be used instead of chaining together .then().catch().
 When we use await, we can assign the result of a promise
                 to a variable, example; const response = await fetch();

+*{{#if}}  a Handlebars.js helper which behaves like a JavaScript if() statement
 ## CHAPTER 1

 - Followed the MVC paradigm to organize your code into Models, Views, and Controllers.

 - Used Handlebar.js expressions and {{#each}} helpers to templatize a homepage layout.

+## CHAPTER 2

+- Used Express.js and Sequelize to implement sessions.

+- Managed front-end JavaScript logic in an MVC app.